IBM/cics-bundle-gradle/README.md

 ## To build a CICS bundle
-1. Add local and remote dependencies to the `cicsBundle` configuration in the `dependencies` block, by prepending them with the `cicsBundle` build configuration name.
+1. Add local and remote dependencies to the `cicsBundle` configuration in the `dependencies` block, by prepending them with the `cicsBundle` build configuration name that the plugin provides.
      ```gradle
      dependencies {
           // A project within the build